nathan-eagle/HealthWorkerAssistant/README.md

 # HealthWorkerCopilot 🏥

-An advanced AI-powered platform for generating, analyzing, and understanding healthcare worker interactions in multilingual contexts, with a specific focus on Tayabas Tagalog and the medical conditions prevalent in the Quezon province of the Philippines.
+An advanced AI-powered platform for generating, analyzing, and augmenting healthcare worker interactions in multilingual contexts, with a specific focus on Tayabas Tagalog and the medical conditions prevalent in the Quezon province of the Philippines.

 ## Overview